Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York and its opponents have gone over 207.5 combined points in 71 of 82 games this season.
+- New York's games this season have featured more combined points than this contest's total of 206.5 points 71 times.

-- The average total in New York's outings this year is 229.1, 21.6 more points than this game's over/under.
+- New York's contests this year have an average point total of 229.1, 22.6 more points than this matchup's over/under.

-- New York has entered the game as favorites 39 times this season and won 26, or 66.7%, of those games.
+- New York has been the favorite in 39 games this season and won 26 (66.7%) of those contests.

-- The sportsbooks' moneyline implies a 66.7% chance of a victory for the Knicks.
+- The oddsmakers' moneyline implies a 73.3% chance of a victory for the Knicks.

 Heat Betting Records & Stats